AdobeXD/plugin-samples/tutorials/how-to-draw-lines/index.md

 ### 3. Create a helper function

-Our plugin is going to assing random colors to the lines we create!
+Our plugin is going to assigning random colors to the lines we create!

 Add the lines of code below to your file: